Nu Xform

 ⚫ Invite you to events, online and in person that we feel maybe of interest to you.

-Third Parties (including Google Analytics). whose content appears on Our Site may use third-party Cookies, as detailed below in Part 15.
+Third Parties (including Plausible) whose content appears on Our Site may use third-party Cookies, as detailed below in Part 15.
 Please refer to Part 13 for more information on controlling cookies.
 Please note that we do not control the activities of such third parties, nor the data that they collect and use themselves, and we advise you to check the privacy policies of any such third parties.

 We will only use your personal data for the purpose(s) for which it was originally collected unless we reasonably believe that another purpose is compatible with that or those original purpose(s) and need to use your personal data for that purpose.
 If we do use your personal data in this way and you wish us to explain how the new purpose is compatible with the original, please contact us using the details in Part 16.

-If we] need to use your personal data for a purpose that is unrelated to, or incompatible with, the purpose(s) for which it was originally collected, we will inform you and explain the legal basis which allows us] to do so.
+If we] need to use your personal data for a purpose that is unrelated to, or incompatible with, the purpose(s) for which it was originally collected, we will inform you and explain the legal basis which allows us to do so.

 In some circumstances, where permitted or required by law, we may process your personal data without your knowledge or consent.
 This will only be done within the bounds of the Data Protection Legislation and your legal rights.